-The Company's Enterprise Risk Management (ERM) process is overseen by a risk officer with the input of senior leaders representing significant areas from throughout the organization including operational, financial, accounting, information technology and information security.
+The Company's Enterprise Risk Management (ERM) process is overseen by a risk officer with the input of senior leaders representing significant areas from throughout the organization including operational, financial, accounting, human resources, investments, information technology and information security.

-The risk officer annually reviews the top organizational risks and determines whether to add any new significant risks or to prioritize any identified risks.
-The risk officer, through regular meetings with senior leaders of the Company, monitors these risks, as well as any other significant risks that may arise during the year, and provides an ERM report to the Audit Committee on a quarterly basis.
-Also, in light of evolving threats to corporate cybersecurity, the Board and relevant Board Committees receive reports from the Company's Chief Information Security Officer regarding cybersecurity risks and the steps management has taken to monitor and control such risks.
+The risk officer, together with the Company's ERM committees and individual senior leader risk owners, annually reviews the top organizational risks and determines whether to add any new significant risks or to prioritize any identified risks.
+The risk officer, through regular meetings with senior leaders of the Company, monitors these risks, as well as any other significant and emerging risks that may arise during the year, and provides an ERM report to the Audit Committee on a quarterly basis.
+Also, in light of evolving threats to corporate cybersecurity, the Board and Audit Committee receive reports from the Company's Chief Information Security Officer regarding cybersecurity risks and the steps management has taken to monitor and control such risks.
 The Audit Committee regularly dedicates a portion of its meetings to review and discuss the Company's cybersecurity program.